ChrisAtXenos/Delphi-StackTrace/README.md

 - Under "Build Events", "Post-Build", add this command: map2pdb.exe  "-include:0001;0002"  "$(OUTPUTDIR)\$(OUTPUTNAME).map"

-  You may want to use map2pdb with additional filters, as the PDBs gets very large, especially on 64bit.
+  You may want to use map2pdb with additional filters, as the PDBs gets very large.
 - Ship the PDB files together with the EXEs and DLLs, by putting them in the same directory.